Voices of PKD Blog

 Sadly, my dad passed away from kidney failure in March of 2020.

-I am committed to honouring his memory by sharing my story and supporting my local PKD chapter to draw awareness to PKD, and advocate for much-needed research funding and family support for those affected by this disease.
+I am committed to honouring his memory by sharing my story and supporting my local PKD chapter to draw awareness and advocate for much needed research funding and family support for those affected by this disease.

 Read All Stories